parshu/yelpcrawler/README.md

 ##Usage

-    python crawler.py --crawlspeed=10 --verbose=no
+    python crawler.py --crawlspeed=5 --verbose=no

 - **verbose:** yes/no. Set to yes to see detailed logs
 - **crawlspeed:** Higher the number, faster the crawl.

-**Note:** Yelp may block IP at high crawl frequencies.
-Set to 10 for moderate speed.
+**Note:**  Recommended crawlspeed value is to start at 5.
+IP might get blocked at higher rates.
+Use higher rates only if you plan to run for a very short duration or if you are whitelisted.
       You might have to move to a new machine and lower the number if the IP gets blocked.

 ##Output: